 15 Columns

-Until now, our focus has been primarily on meeting strength and deflection criteria.
-While these aspects are crucial, it’s equally important to ensure the structure’s stability.
-In this chapter, we will delve into the stability analysis of long and slender members subjected to compressive loading, commonly referred to as columns.
+Until now our focus has been primarily on meeting strength and deflection criteria.
+While these aspects are crucial, it’s equally important to ensure a structure’s stability.
+This chapter therefore delves into the stability analysis of long and slender members subjected to compressive loading, commonly referred to as columns.
 Some examples are shown in Figure 15.1.
 When the compressive load reaches a critical point, columns may undergo sudden sideways deflection, a phenomenon known as buckling.
 After buckling, a column is unable to support any further load.
-This chapter will focus on long, slender, homogeneous, axial compression members, otherwise known as columns.
+This chapter focuses on long, slender, homogeneous, axial compression members, otherwise known as columns.

-In Section 15.1 we’ll derive the buckling formula for columns that are supported by pin connections at both ends.
-In Section 15.2 we’ll extend this to consider other common end conditions.
+Section 15.1 derives the buckling formula for columns that are supported by pin connections at both ends.
+Section 15.2 extends this to consider other common end conditions.

 15.1 Euler’s Formula for Buckling